Interview by Mark Hieronymus

 MH: You have seen plenty of clients in “brain on vacation” mode…what are some of the classic moves you have seen when the brain leaves but he body keeps going?

-Brian O’Keefe: This goes back to pace…pace, cadence, rhythm, whatever word you want to use…everybody has a way they plan their day, how much energy they have, and it can be kind of brutal – let’s just take an example of someone flying from Denver, Colorado…you fly to Seattle, then you’ve got some layover time, sometimes overnight…fly to Anchorage, hustle over to PennAir, fly out to some tiny little town in the middle of nowhere, get picked up by a helicopter, a jetboat, a float plane, a van…you’re whisked off to a lodge…you’ve been dragging your bags the whole time, and you morning runfinally get where you’re going and it is still light out…some people don’t sync in and they’re still in the same sleeping patterns they were in at home…so they show up at 6am the first morning at breakfast and they’re all jittery and shaky from lack of sleep and they’re pounding coffee…they get assigned a guide and a pilot and off they go and they’re kinda…they’re sometimes mentally screwed up, they’re not who they really are, they’re just kind of a zombie…so they get rigged up and they really haven’t said to themselves, “hey, I’m supposed to be up here having fun, just staying loose”, and they get pretty wound up and bound up…they get this idea like, “hey I better catch some fish because if I come back to the lodge and everybody catches fish but me, I’ll look bad”, and you just gotta say, “hey – what is fun, and what makes you happy?”
+Brian O’Keefe: This goes back to pace…pace, cadence, rhythm, whatever word you want to use…everybody has a way they plan their day, how much energy they have, and it can be kind of brutal – let’s just take an example of someone flying from Denver, Colorado…you fly to Seattle, then you’ve got some layover time, sometimes overnight…fly to Anchorage, hustle over to PennAir, fly out to some tiny little town in the middle of nowhere, get picked up by a helicopter, a jetboat, a float plane, a van…you’re whisked off to a lodge…you’ve been dragging your bags the whole time, and you finally get where you’re going and it is still light out…some people don’t sync in and they’re still in the same sleeping patterns they were in at home…so they show up at 6am the first morning at breakfast and they’re all jittery and shaky from lack of sleep and they’re pounding coffee…they get assigned a guide and a pilot and off they go and they’re kinda…they’re sometimes mentally screwed up, they’re not who they really are, they’re just kind of a zombie…so they get rigged up and they really haven’t said to themselves, “hey, I’m supposed to be up here having fun, just staying loose”, and they get pretty wound up and bound up…they get this idea like, “hey I better catch some fish because if I come back to the lodge and everybody catches fish but me, I’ll look bad”, and you just gotta say, “hey – what is fun, and what makes you happy?”
 First of all, relax.
 Breathe.
 Enjoy the jetboat ride, look for wolverines, look for wolves…Just my last trip up there, I came around a corner and there was a white wolf, there on the bank, 60 feet away…to me, that is a trip maker…I mean sure, we’re gonna catch some fish, but a white wolf, that close where you can see their eyes, that’s an experience that will last a lifetime.
 But people get up there all jittery and hyper, and they have expectations that are maybe obtainable, maybe not…Relax.
 Go with the flow, find ways to make fun and have fun, and…I don’t wanna really make anybody mad, but – when I was an AK guide, we LOVED Texans.
 Texans came off the plane smiling, cowboy hats…maybe they had a half-gallon in one hand…they had no expectations except “we’re gonna have fun, we’re gonna play cards, we’re gonna goof around with the guides, we’re gonna enjoy these airplane rides, and we’re gonna have a great time”.
 Now, I’m not prejudiced, but Connecticut, Maryland, Delaware, Rhode Island…they’re a little more uptight.
 They’re in fly clubs, and they’re more status-conscious, and they have all the right gear and all the right stuff but they show up with a scowl on their face…they don’t wanna go home unless they have stories of great big fish and lots of fish…Woah.
 Take a breath.
 You folks from Connecticut and Maryland and Delaware, you should just appreciate the wildness of AK, so when you’re flying in that floatplane, look around…look at the mountains, the glaciers, the rivers…you are going to fly over rivers that you can’t fish because there is no place to put a plane down, and you are going to fly over thirty inch rainbows that have never seen a fly - that sort of stuff should impress you enough to just relax and appreciate the moment…you get on the river, and you have a 25 year old guide and he is so dedicated to this job and he is having the time of his life…pick up on his energy and his experience and be a kid again – fish like a kid, enjoy it, and just go with the flow…you are going to catch fish, it’s just that some people don’t know how to have fun because they are uptight about numbers and size and going home with the right pictures…just mingle with the guides, get to know the cook, talk to the staff…”What do you do when you’re not cooking?”
 “Well, I go down there and throw an egg pattern in that riffle and I do pretty good.”
 “No Kidding?”
 So fish after dinner.
 Talk to the pilots, find out where they are from, what they do in the off-season, they usually have tons of great information and great stories…it is all about making an experience out of the whole thing and not just counting fish.

 MH: I have one last question for you…we talked about Southeast really briefly, and you had an impression of Southeast AK that was very favorable…so, last question: What is your favorite thing about Southeast AK?